DeltaVZ/power-profiles-enhancer/README.md

 ## Power Profiles Enhancer

-This was a personal fork of https://github.com/marcinx64/pp-to-amd-epp/tree/main and then evolved out of its scope, thus pp-enhancer was born.
+This was a personal fork of https://github.com/marcinx64/pp-to-amd-epp/tree/main and then evolved out of its scope, thus power-profiles-enhancer was born.

 From kernel 6.5+ there's AMD-PSTATE in active mode as default CPU driver on ZEN2+ machines